-Investors purchase agricultural commodities, such as corn, for a variety of reasons, but the following are most common:
+Investors and traders speculate on the price of corn, for a variety of reasons, but the following are most common:

 - Bet on Ethanol Demand